 LEDs are widely touted as the next big thing for commercial horticulture, as trials suggest growing flowers and crops under LED lighting can improve colour and taste as well as boost production.
 So is it time for horticulture companies to be readying their cheque books to invest?
 The message from Lux’s recent horticulture conference is mixed.
 Yes, things are looking good – but life in the real world is never simple.

-The Horticultural Lighting Conference, organised by Lux and chaired by applications editor John Bullock, took place at the High Tech Campus in Eindhoven on 23 May 2017.
+The Horticultural Lighting Conference, organised by Lux, took place at the High Tech Campus in Eindhoven on 23 May 2017.
 It gathered a mix of professionals concerned with horticultural lighting, ranging from manufacturers and developers of chips, semiconductors, lenses and other lighting technology to growers, researchers, breeders and horticultural consultants.

 Anja Dieleman of Wageningen University kicked off by explaining the role of photobiology in creating denser, healthier, greener crops of vegetables, fruit and flowers.
 High pressure sodium (HPS) has long been the source of choice for greenhouse growing.

 Osram’s Carolin Horst, having laid out the basic differences between HPS and LEDs, opined that this will not change in the short term, as a lot more research and development is required to improve the technical capacity and lifetime of LEDs.